marriott-library/sheeko-vagrant/README.md

 ### Object Detection
 Object Detection model identifies the objects in the given JPEG image.
 You could find models [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md)

+Please see [Inference Walkthrough](#Inference-Walkthrough) for code walkthrough

+## Evaluation Caption Model
+Code package provides evaluation script for caption model.

+### Metric
+Caption model is Natural-language generation model(NLG model).
+For NLG model, see [metrics](https://medium.com/explorations-in-language-and-learning/metrics-for-nlg-evaluation-c89b6a781054) to measure performance.

+In our code package we use [perplexity](https://en.wikipedia.org/wiki/Perplexity) as our metric to measure model's performance

+Go to [Evaluation Walkthrough](#Run-Evaluation) for code walkthrough

 ## Sheeko Pretrained Models Resource
 This project provides [Sheeko Pretrained Models Resource](https://sheeko.org/pre-trained-models/) for generating captions.
 Models with description are available for downloading.
-It's highly recommended to try the downloaded model in [Inference](#Inference) to test the performance.
+It's highly recommended to try the downloaded model in [Inference Walkthrough](#Inference-Walkthrough) to test the performance.